Cagliari president arrested in stadium probe

 The sports daily Gazzetta dello Sport showed a photograph of Cellino standing in front of a blue gate which it said was the Buoncammino prison in Cagliari.

-Three temporary stands were built on the other sides of the pitch but their opening match against Atalanta was staged behind closed doors after local authorities ruled the stadium was not ready.
+Three temporary stands were built on the other sides of the pitch but their opening match against Atalanta was staged behind closed doors after local authorities ruled that it was not ready.

 Their following match against AS Roma was cancelled by the Cagliari city government after the club defied its orders to play without supporters.

-Roma were awarded a 3-0 win but Cellino won a court case on Thursday which could lead to the game having to be played after all.

-Less high profile matches proceeded at the Is Arenas but Cagliari were banned from hosting a game against champions Juventus in the stadium and had to switch that fixture to Parma.
+Cagliari were also banned from hosting a match against Juventus in the stadium and had to switch that fixture to Parma.

-Cagliari had played at the Stadio Sant'Elia from 1970 until around halfway through last season but abandoned the arena due to disagreements with the local authorities and over growing safety worries.
+Cagliari had played at the Stade Sant'Elia from 1970 until around halfway through last season but abandoned the arena due to disagreements with the local authorities and over growing safety worries.

-They played their remaining matches last term in Trieste, near the border with Slovenia and nearly 1,000 kms away.
+They played their remaining matches in Trieste, near the border with Slovenia and nearly 1,000 kms.

 (Reporting by Naomi O'Leary in Rome and Antonella Ciancio in Milan; Writing by Brian Homewood in Schladming, Austria; Editing by John Mehaffey)